PapersOfMathieuNls/clever-commit/combined.md

 An important aspect in the design of CLEVER is the ability to provide guidance to developers on how to improve risky commits.
 We achieve this by extracting from the database the fix-commit corresponding to the top 1 matching defect-commit and present it to the developer.
 We believe that this makes CLEVER a practical approach.
 Developers can understand why a given modification has been reported as risky by looking at code instead of simple metrics as in the case of the studies reported in [@Kamei2013a; @Rosen2015].

-Finally, using the fixes of past defects, we can provide a solution, in the form of a contextualised diff, to the developers.
+Finally, using the fixes of past defects, we can provide a solution, in the form of a contextualised diff, to developers.
 A contextualised diff is a diff that is modified to match the current workspace of the developer regarding variable types and names.
 In Step 8 of Figure 3, we adapt the matching fixes to the actual context of the developer by modifying indentation depth and variable name in an effort to reduce context switching.
 We believe that this would make it easier for developers to understand the proposed fixes and see if it applies in their situation.

 # Case Study Setup {#sec:exp}